 MATH 9100.
 Topics in Algebra.
 3 Credit Hours.

-Variable topics in theory of commutative and non-commutative rings, groups, algebraic number theory, algebraic geometry.
+This course covers variable topics in theory of commutative and non-commutative rings, groups, algebraic number theory, and algebraic geometry.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.